 Many of us who struggle with fear are so stuck in our heads.

-Whether we’re worried about tomorrow’s worst-case scenario the battle we’re having, we’re constantly replaying the argument, the argument, the match, etc.
+We’re worried about tomorrow’s worst-case scenario.
+We’re constantly replaying the battle, the argument, and the match, etc.

 Whatever it is, we are way too much on our minds.
 Meditation is thus a tool that allows us to practice two crucial skills.
 I have many articles on meditation.
 I want you to find out using the search function.